Block Synchronous Machine (Six-Phase) simulates a six-phase synchronous machine.

 Variables

-For this block, the parameters are Initial targets they are visible only if for the parameter Initialization option the value is set Set targets for rotor angle and Park’s transform variables or if the checkbox is checked Enable thermal port.
+For this block, the Initial targets parameters are visible only if for the parameter Initialization option the value is set Set targets for rotor angle and Park’s transform variables or if the checkbox is checked Enable thermal port.

 Details